Ana2k/food-recipe/README.md

 [Site Link](https://foodrecipes-mealdb.web.app)

 This is a responsive web-application based on the mealDB API.
-Users can voice-search a recipe by ingredient in the image, name and the category of the food-item.
+Users can search for recipes by name, category, or any word that appears in the **ingredient list or instructions**—for example, searching for "rice" will return any recipe where "rice" is an ingredient or mentioned in the instructions.
+Voice search is also supported via the mic button.
 I implemented the voice-search using the speech-recognition API from npm react team.
 While basic react state-hooks and javascript mapping code was written for fetching and connecting APIs with the UI logics.
 Hope you have fun exploring the project! :)

 ---